 - Complex carbohydrates: These carbohydrates take longer to break down in the body, which means they can help you stay full, focused, and most importantly energized for longer between meals.
 These can be found in whole wheat and multigrain products.

 When you are trying to eat healthy carbs to support your active lifestyle, do your best to avoid the simple carbohydrates which comes in the form of many sugary products and opt instead for the complex carbs that you can find in foods like whole wheat breads or multigrain cereals.

 Complex carbohydrates are the answer to finding a way to sustain energy throughout the day.
 When you eat too many simple carbohydrates you are likely to experience a sugar rush, which is often accompanied by an energy crash.
 Complex carbohydrates help you to maintain a more constant level of energy.
 Instead of a lot of ups and downs, you will find regularity and an ability to focus on the tasks at hand.

 Carbohydrates provide the body with the fuel it needs to be active.
 Athletes, runners, and anyone who manages to sustain a healthy and active lifestyle use carbohydrates strategically in their diet to ensure that they have enough energy to keep up with their plans.

 Many health and nutrition experts recommend that between 40 and 60 percent of your daily diet ought to come from complex carbohydrates for this reason.

 The reason so many dieters shy away from carbs is because carbohydrates are a form of sugar that are calorie laden.
 If you aren’t active every day, then those calories from carbohydrates are going to contribute to weight gain.
 However, picking your carbs carefully and eating them strategically will give you the energy you need to power through a successful workout and maintain your active lifestyle.

-Contact NRG Atheletes Therapy Fitness today and speak with our experts!
+Contact NRG Atheletes Therapy Fitness today and speak with our physiotherapists!